Arts Culture Heritage

 A region’s competitiveness extends beyond its economy, housing, and infrastructure.
 Quality-of-life factors are critical for attracting and retaining graduates and skilled workers.
 Although these aspects of a community are difficult to measure systematically, they include economic activity, investment in the arts, and preservation of historic resources and landscapes.
 The indicators in this category highlight some metrics that demonstrate quality of life.

 In addition to making the region a more attractive place to live and work, strong cultural resources drive tourism.
-As of 2023, visitor spending in the region exceeded $2.4 billion in the three counties, and the economic ripple effects of this activity spread across many industry sectors and communities.
+As of 2024, visitor spending in the region exceeded $2.4 billion in the four counties, and the economic ripple effects of this activity spread across many industry sectors and communities.
 Tourism was reduced in 2020 due to pandemic restrictions on travel, but there was a resurgence in 2021.
-All three counties saw tourism rebound faster than Pennsylvania as a whole.
-As of the publication date, tourism in the United States saw a significant decline in the first quarter of 2025.
-Since a portion of this region's tourism relies on visitors from outside the U.S., we may anticipate a reduction in economic impact and employment within this sector when the data for 2025 is released.
-This decline is expected to negatively affect local government revenue and earnings in the retail and hospitality industries.
+All four counties saw tourism rebound faster than Pennsylvania as a whole.
+Pennsylvania is experiencing a record of tourism growth, with the highest statewide total of tourism spending in the last ten years recorded in 2024, and all regional counties except Wyoming experiencing an increase in tourism spending.

-There has also been a resurgence in arts and entertainment regionwide.
-People employed in entertainment, sports, and art and design receive competitive median wages compared to the average of all occupations.
-Overall, the number of arts and design workers has increased regionally throughout the past decade.
-The number of entertainers, performers, sports, and related workers has declined during that period.
+There has also been a resurgence in arts and entertainment.
+Overall, the number of arts and design workers has increased regionally throughout the past decade and remained steady in recent years.
+The number of entertainers, performers, sports, and related workers has declined during that period, but experienced an increase in 2025.

 View Indicators Map